When the strawberry season is at its peak, sweet and easy homemade strawberry preserves are a must-make for my family!

 I’ve never had any issue with the jars breaking or the preserves going bad because I didn’t boil the jars first.

-After the mess has been cleaned and the preserves have cooled, I’m left with a thick, perfectly sweet and a bit tart strawberry jam!
+After the mess has been cleaned and the preserves have cooled, I’m left with a thick, perfectly sweet, and a bit tart strawberry jam!
+These jars of homemade strawberry preserve also make wonderful gifts for friends or family, a truly thoughtful way of saying ‘I love you’.

 My favorite way to eat strawberry preserves is on warm farm fresh homemade bread!